Masks among Eskimo peoples

 Yup'ik shaman exorcising evil spirits from a sick boy, c.1890.

 Masks among Eskimo peoples served a variety of functions.
 Masks were made out of driftwood, animal skins, bones and feathers.
 They were often painted using bright colors.
-There are archeological miniature maskettes made of walrus ivory, dating from early Paleo-Eskimo and from early Dorset culture period.
+There are archeological miniature maskettes made of walrus ivory, dating from early Paleo-Eskimo, including early Dorset culture period.

 Despite some similarities in the cultures of the Eskimo peoples, their cultural diversity makes it hard to generalize how different groups, like the Inuit and Yupik used masks.
 The sustenance, Inuit religion, soul concepts, and even the language of the different communities were often very different.

 Eskimo groups comprise a huge area stretching from Siberia through Alaska and Northern Canada (including Nunatsiavut in Labrador and Nunavik in Quebec) to Greenland.
 The term Eskimo has fallen out of favor in Canada and Greenland, where it is considered pejorative and the term Inuit has become more common.
 However, Eskimo is still considered acceptable among Alaska Natives of Yupik and Iñupiat (Inuit) heritage, as well as Siberian Yupik peoples, and is preferred over Inuit as a collective reference.

 Early masks

-Archaeological masks have been found from early Paleo-Eskimo and from early Dorset culture period.
+Archaeological masks have been found from early Paleo-Eskimo culture period.
 It is believed that these masks served several functions, including being in rituals representing animals in personalized form; being used by shaman (medicine man or angakkuq) in ceremonies relating to spirits (as in the case of a wooden mask from southwestern Alaska); it is also suggested that they could be worn during song contest ceremonials.